-What are possible side effects from using ZYBAN?
+Possible side effects from using ZYBAN:

 These are not all the possible side effects you may have when taking ZYBAN.
 If you experience a side effect not listed here, tell your healthcare professional.

 Side effects may include:

 - difficulty sleeping,

 - dry mouth,

 - stuffy or runny nose,

 - dizziness,

 - nausea,

 - constipation,

 - trouble concentrating,

 - feeling anxious,

 - joint aches.